Implicit vs Unfolded Graph Neural Networks: Conclusions

 \section{Conclusions}

 This work has closely examined the relationship between IGNNs and UGNNs, shedding light on their similarities and differences.
-In this regard, representative take-home messages are as follows: \begin{itemize}
+In this regard, representative contributions and take-home messages are as follows: \begin{itemize}

-\item IGNN should in principle have an advantage when long-range propagation is required; however, standard node classification benchmarks are not generally adequate for fully showcasing this advantage (e.g., as evidenced by Table \ref{vary_prop} results).
+\item Existing IGNN models broadly coalesce around the propagation update from (\ref{eq:IGNN_iteration}), with notable differences tied to varying choices for $\sigma$, $P$, $W_p$, and $f$.
+As for UGNN, we have introduced a flexible foundation via the general energy from (\ref{eq:general_unfolded_objective}) and the attendant descent steps given by (\ref{eq:basic_grad_step}), (\ref{eq:gamma_update}), and (\ref{eq:prox_step}).
+Collectively, these subsume a wide variety of existing UGNN models, while also motivating previously-unused variants with convergence guarantees and broader coverage of IGNN capabilities.

+\item IGNNs should in principle have an advantage when long-range propagation and full-graph training are dominant factors leading to high accuracy.
+However, the practical significance of such an advantage is presently limited for two reasons: (i) Many node-classification benchmarks in common use today do not actually require long-range propagation, and relatively shallow GNNs already perform well; (ii) Even in instances where long-range propagation may be helpful (e.g., certain heterophily graphs, the Amazon Co-Purchase benchmark, etc.), the dataset scales are such that UGNNs can easily be applied as well while maintaining greater flexibility for matching or exceeding the accuracy.
+Of course these observations are subject to change as new application scenarios emerge, and IGNNs remain an elegant paradigm to consider for future use cases.

-\item UGNN symmetric propagation weights do not appear to be a significant hindrance, at least in terms of model expressiveness and subsequent node classification accuracy, while UGNN nonlinear propagation operators can be advantageous relative to IGNN when unreliable edges are present (e.g., as shown in comparisons involving the TWIRLS UGNN model applied to heterophily graphs or adversarial attacks).
+\item We have demonstrated that UGNN symmetric graph propagation weights are essentially unavoidable, while IGNNs have no such restriction.
+And yet our complementary analytical and empirical results suggest that these symmetric UGNN weights are not a significant hindrance relative to IGNNs, at least in terms of model expressiveness and subsequent node classification accuracy.
+In contrast, UGNN nonlinear graph propagation operators, as instantiated via a concave $\rho$ and the attention weights from (\ref{eq:gamma_update}), can be advantageous relative to existing IGNNs when unreliable edges are present, e.g., as evidenced by the comparisons in Tables \ref{table:heterophily-results} and \ref{result-attack} involving certain types of heterophily graphs and adversarial attacks respectively.

-\item IGNN has a major advantage in memory costs, while UGNN sometimes has a practical advantage in complexity and accuracy (although with more refined future benchmarks the latter may not always be true).
+\item Regarding heterophily in particular, a by-product of our analysis is the differentiation of two heterophily regimes, characterized by distinct distributions of same-label nodes as quantified by the ASD metric in Figure \ref{fig:avg-dist}.
+Within the $\mathrm{ASD}_{\mathrm{sup}}$ regime, both UGNN and IGNN models excel by exploiting long-range dependencies; however, in the $\mathrm{ASD}_{\mathrm{inf}}$ regime only UGNNs with a concave $\rho$ are competitive.

+\item IGNN has a major advantage in memory costs for full-graph training, since backpropagation does not require storing intermediate node representations across all propagation steps.
+However, UGNNs have an advantage in terms of computational complexity if the number of propagation steps can be truncated without compromising accuracy.
+Furthermore, UGNN memory and computation savings are possible with sampling-based methods or lazy training.